 Retiring in Florida is sure to keep seniors active and social.
 Because Florida attracts seniors from all over the country, it is more likely for retirees to make friends fast, bonding over shared new experiences and setting out on a retirement adventure together – away from their home state.

 While a Florida retirement brings plenty of rest and relaxation, the state also offers active outdoor opportunities.Explore the Everglades National Park on a high-octane airboat ride, Dive with manatees at Crystal River, see amazing coral at Looe Key National Marine Sanctuary, or take in the stunning beauty of Amelia Island on a horse riding expedition.
 The climate, the beaches, and the national park all lend themselves to an active lifestyle, encouraging seniors to take advantage of hiking, surfing, running, swimming, and more, helping retirees age well.

 6. Active adult communities

-Because Florida has such a large senior population, retirees in the state have their choice of senior communities.
+Because Florida has such a large senior population, retirees in the state have their choice of active senior communities.
+Many seniors move to Florida before a move to a senior living community because of the 55 and over active communities.
+Moving to a community that is exclusively for adults 55 and over can help new Florida transplants make friends and find a strong sense of community before making the move into a senior living community.
 Florida beckons seniors from all over the world with its promise of options, choice, and adventure for retirees.